-Toronto Public Health has an interdisciplinary team of health professionals that work together to service the school communities.
+TPH has an interdisciplinary team of health professionals that work to support school communities.
 This page includes health information and resources that may be applicable for schools (JK to grade 12).

 A Healthy Start to School provides information, tips and advice to support a child’s transition to kindergarten.